Let’s face it: SEO can get frustrating.

 It means a lot.
 And we’ll break it down for you.

-- It means that companies have been approaching online marketing all wrong.
+- Companies have been approaching online marketing all wrong.
 Content is what drives a website’s performance.
-We proved this by getting a group of content writers to place an entire website at the #1 spot on Google and we were successful.
+We proved this by getting a group of content writers to place an entire website at no. 1 on Google and we were successful.
 Let that sink in for a moment.

-- It means that companies may be hiring the wrong people to do online marketing work.
+- Companies may be hiring the wrong people to do online marketing work.
 I believe content writers and marketers are the new SEO specialists and digital marketers.
 Yes, the same SEO specialists and digital marketers that you’ve been paying thousands of dollars for?
 We did their work in less time and money.

-- It means, if you have not been seeing results in your SEO or online marketing efforts, you may want to take stock and try a different approach.
+- If you have not been seeing results in your SEO or online marketing efforts, you may want to take stock and try a different approach.
 I understand.
 It’s a scary turf to tread when everyone is throwing all sorts of technical terms and jargons at you when all you care about is a return on investment.
-If you’re serious about performance, perhaps it’s time to get a fresh perspective.
+If you’re serious about performance, perhaps it’s time to get a fresh perspective and try something different.

 Website content and copywriting, by every means, should only be the start of your SEO efforts.
 Optimization also extends to social media, blogs, and different forms of external content.